a2a cloud

 Contract-aware

-UI reads skill names, scopes, input/output schemas, endpoint URLs from the runtime.
+UI reads tool names, scopes, input/output schemas, endpoint URLs from the runtime.

 Auth inherits